iOffice/angular-ts/README.md

 ```

 If you are using the `experimentalDecorators` option in the typescript compiler you may wish to
-use the `Inject`.
+use the `Inject` decorator.
 This allows us to write the previous example as

 ```typescript
 import { ngRegister, inject } from 'angular-ts';